VasileiosKarapoulios/Bachelor-Thesis/README.md

       sittin → sitting (addition of "g" in the end)

    The threshold used in this case, so that a word is similar to another one is 3 and the lexicon that we used is NRC Emotion Lexicon, a little bit editied to follow the needs of this project.
-   2) The trust factor shows how much a customer trusts the company.
+   2) The trust factor shows how much a customer trusts the company and the Lexicon_for_trust is used for this purpose.
+It contains words that declare trust.

 Thus, a matrix is created that contains for each tweet the sentiment polarity and the trust value.